Contributed by Chriss Street. Newport Beach, CA.

 The solvency of San Jose’s city council pensions was reported last year by CalPERS to be 72% funded and had a stated liability of $976,000, based on the agency’s assumption that the pension plan investments would earn 7.5% percent for each of the next 30 years.
 But CalPERS told the city council to exit the pension plan would cost between $5 million to $5.7 million, approximately 584% more than the liability CalPERS had been annually reporting to the city.
 It seems CalPERS’ expected return of 7.5% per year is only for participants that stay in the plan.
 CalPERS hammers participants when they want to check-out of the plan by whacking their future estimated return down to the U.S. government bond yield, which is 2.4% right now.

 San Jose’s city council pension plan only allows full retirement at age 55, pays 2% of salary for every year worked, and adds a 2% cost-of-living raise each year.
 These benefits generate an annual pension payment of $13,000 per council member.
 This benefit is only 60% of what a San Jose union employee would receive.

 CalPERS manages $262 billion in pension assets for 1,576 local governments pension plans that cover state workers and non-teaching employees in 1,488 school districts and agencies.
 The pension plan claims in its’ latest financial report that it has an unfunded liability of about $100 billion.
 But if required to pay at the same rate they demand from San Jose City Council to check-out of the pension plan, CalPERS unfunded liability would be $584 billion.
 As the Eagles warned when entering the Hotel California: “This could be Heaven or this could be Hell.”
-Contributed by Chriss Street.
+By Chriss Street.